 In this section, you’ll learn the role that color plays in conversion rate optimization.
 Everything still boils down to testing, if you want to determine the best colors for your website, product packaging or landing page.

 According to Unbounce’s 2012 Conversion Rate Optimization Report, 46% of marketers see A/B testing as the best way to improve conversion rates.

 A/B split testing can give you direct answers quickly.
 One recent study by Marketing Sherpa found that 75% of internet businesses find it a challenge to get the right expertise in landing page optimization projects.

 When you become comfortable with A/B testing you’ll soon learn that even a tiny adjustment can make a whole lot of difference.

 Here’s proof that CRO works.
-Walmart.ca upgraded to a responsive site and improved conversion rate by 20%.
+Walmart.ca upgraded to a responsive site and improved their conversion rate by 20%.

 Another CRO example is TheTruckersReport.com, a network that helps professional truck drivers find job opportunities.
 The site was generating close to 1,000,000 visitors and more than 4,000,000 page views each month.

-There are lots of things you can split-test on your site, but let’s focus on a few that are likely to have a significant impact.
+There are lots of things that you can split-test on your site, but let’s focus on a few that are likely to have a significant impact.

 1).
 Right colors for blog homepage elements: Over the years, experts have disagreed about the homepage’s relative importance.